Finalist for Poetry in the 2017 International Book Awards for Becoming the Blue Heron (Press 53).

 **”Ice Cream Truck,” excerpt from A Lake of Light and Clouds, chosen by Garrison Keillor to feature in The Writer’s Almanac, July, 2014.

-• Poetry Out Loud National Recitation Contest, State Competition Emcee for two years, Judge in State Competition, 2014
+• Poetry Out Loud National Recitation Contest, State Competition Emcee for three years, Judge in State Competition one year

 • In the Palms of Angels (Press 53, 2011), winner of a Nautilus Silver Award for Poetry, Gold Medal for Poetry in the Next Generation Indie Book Awards, Finalist for Poetry, International Book Awards